 - Pearl City Elementary School

 Careers and Earning Potential

 Teaching is a rewarding career that provides benefits and job security in an era of teacher shortages across the United States.
 Teachers often continue their professional development via graduate programs in education, including master’s and doctoral degree programs in curriculum and instruction or specialized fields in literacy, special education, and English language learners.
 According to the U.S. Bureau of Labor Statistics (2016 data), the median salary for K-6 elementary school teachers is $59,070 per year.
-The Hawai‘i State Department of Education reports the starting salary for teachers as $47,443 for the 2017-18 school year.
+The Hawai‘i State Department of Education reports the starting salary for teachers who graduate from a State Approved Teacher Education Program as $50,123 for the 2020-21 school year.

 Graduates find teaching positions in public and private schools; coordinate education programs for public and private sectors, such as museums, libraries, YMCA, and community centers; and serve as consultants to industries.
 Once licensed in Hawai‘i, Elementary Education classroom teachers may seek reciprocal certification in all 50 states, as well as the District of Columbia, Puerto Rico, and Guam.

 The UH West O‘ahu Education Club is a wonderful opportunity for teacher candidates to gain an

 even greater understanding of the education field and participate in community service projects,

 workshops, social activities, and more.
 The club supports literacy causes and raises monetary